Call for Government to cancel flights follows Holohan’s foreign travel comments

 Passengers arriving in Dublin Airport earlier this month.
 Public health expert Dr Gabriel Scally said international travel should not be encouraged at this time.
 Photograph: Colin Keegan/Collins Dublin

-The chief executive of the Irish Travel Agents Association (ITAA) Pat Dawson has said the new Government should move to cancel flights so people who have booked foreign trips can get their money back.
+Irish Travel Agents Association chief executive has said the new Government should move to cancel flights so people who have booked foreign trips can get their money back.

 Asked on Monday whether people should cancel their summer holidays abroad, Dr Holohan said public health officials would like them not to travel in their individual interest and in the collective interest.

-He urged holidaymakers: “Think about other people and the risk you might pose even if you [ if infected] recover very well, for people who are more vulnerable.”
+“Think about other people and the risk you might pose even if you [ if infected] recover very well, for people who are more vulnerable,” he said.

 Covid podcast 27/06

-Mr Dawson told RTÉ radio’s Today with Sarah McInerney show on Tuesday that there were three important issues that needed to be addressed before travel could return to normal.
-They were: safety in airports, safety on airlines and up-to-date information on countries it is safe to visit because they have low Covid-19 rates.
+Mr Dawson told RTÉ Radio’s Today with Sarah McInerney show on Tuesday there were three important issues that needed to be addressed before travel could return to normal: safety in airports, safety on airlines and up-to-date information on countries it is safe to visit because they have low Covid-19 rates.

-He added that he is encouraging people to postpone their holidays to the end of this year or next year.
+Mr Dawson added he is encouraging people to postpone their holidays to the end of this year or next year.

-Ireland should follow the example of countries like New Zealand and introduce strict quarantine measures for people arriving into the country.
-There were enough hotels near the airports to do this, he said.
+Ireland should follow the example of countries like New Zealand and introduce strict quarantine measures for people arriving into the country, he said, adding there were enough hotels near the airports to do this.

 Dr Scally said he agreed with the concerns raised by Dr Holohan about travel.
 “The last thing we want is people going off on holiday and then bringing back the virus or find themselves in the midst of a flare-up.”